GyoniA/AnomalyDetection/README.md

 ### Supervised Learning

-Has access to labeled data of normal and anomalous examples Some examples:
+Has access to labeled data of normal and anomalous examples
+Some examples:
 - K-nearest neighbors
 - Linear/Polynomial regression
 - Decision trees
+- Random Forests
+- Support Vector Machines
+- Gradient Boosting
+- Neural Networks

+Advantages:
+- Can be used for a wide range of datasets
+- Can learn complex relationships between features
+- Performs well when provided with large enough labeled data

+Disadvantages:
+- Requires labeled data, which may be expensive to obtain
+- Can struggle with rare anomalies that were not seen during training

+Used when labeled data is available, for example transaction fraud detection

 ### Unsupervised Learning

-When there is no access to labeled data, models find their own relations to determine anomalies Some examples:
+When there is no access to labeled data, models find their own relations to determine anomalies
+Some examples:
 - K means clustering
-- Autoencoders
+- DBSCAN (Density-Based Spatial Clustering)
 - Isolation forest
 - Local Outlier Factor
+- Autoencoders (deep learning)

+Advantages:
+- Doesn't require labeled data
+- Can be used for a wide range of datasets
+- Can learn complex relationships between features
+- Can detect novel anomalies

+Disadvantages:
+- Usually not as accurate as supervised learning
+- Can be harder to train

+Used when labeled data is not available, for example network anomaly detection

 ### Semi-supervised Learning